Real Action needed on Climate Change

 - Continuing support for Australia’s energy sector to transition to a lower-emissions future by investing further in initiatives including: The Renewable Energy Target; The National Energy Productivity Plan; The Australian Renewable Energy Agency; and the Clean Energy Finance Corporation.

-- Advocating for removal of peak surge pricing for key industry and manufacturing sector, plus prioritising continuity of supply for vital economic activity.
+- Advocating for removal of peak surge pricing for key industry and manufacturing sectors, as well as prioritising continuity of supply for vital economic activity.